 Nagarkot is a popular travel destination where you will get the exquisite views of the Himalayas including Mt.
-Everest and peaks of Langtang, Ganesh Himal, and Annapurna.
+Everest and peaks of Langtang, Ganesh Himal, Annapurna etc.

 Moreover, the spectacular sunrise and sunset views from Nagarkot viewpoint is one of the highlights of the entire trek.

-From Nagarkot, the trek descends to Changunarayan, a sacred shrine for Hindus.
-This lies in the ancient city of Bhaktapur.
+Spending overnight at Nagarkot enjoying the beautiful sunset and sunrise view, the trek descends to Changunarayan, a sacred shrine for Hindus.
+This popular temple is situated atop the hill in the ancient city of Bhaktapur.
 Bhaktapur is famous for its ancient yet spectacular monuments filled with extraordinary fine art.

-And finally, from Changunarayan you will drive back to Kathmandu which will be a short one hour drive.
+And finally, after Changunarayan you will drive back to Kathmandu which is a short one hour drive.

 - Beautiful hill stations of Dhulikhel and Nagarkot